cnlohr/cnrbtree/README.md

 A fully-templated red black tree in C, which can be used as a dictionary or a set.
 Like like stl map, in C, as a single-file header, with convenience functionality for strings, ints, and indexing.

-It has a particular focus on versatility and runtime speed.
+It has a particular focus on versatility and runtime speed, at the cost of code size.
 For instance, it uses the while-style operations instead of recursive operations for speed, and all things like pointer compares are templated into the macro-generated code instead of using function pointers.

 All as a single-file header, which you can use like: